 - Moore Eye Institute is first in Pennsylvania to use Optical Coherence Tomography (OCT).
 This technology is the most important test in following patients with diabetic macular edema and macular degeneration.

 - Moore Eye Institute is first in the tri-state area to use the Iridex IQ 577nm with its MicroPulse/TxCell delivery system to treat retinal disorders.

 - Moore specialists are first to perform photodynamic therapy after FDA approval in Pennsylvania for wet age-related macular degeneration.

-- Moore is among the first to introduce the Pentacam nuclear density scan, the most advanced corneal tomography technology available for cataract surgery and refractive screening.
+- Moore is among the first to introduce the Pentacam nuclear density scan.
+This is the most advanced corneal tomography technology available for cataract surgery and refractive screening.
 Scans performed with the Pentacam display corneal aberrations and allow surgeons to make optimal lens selections for surgical patients.

 - Moore is among the first to introduce Heidelberg SPECTRALIS diagnostic technology in Pennsylvania.
 This advanced imaging system provides clinicians with unique views of eye structure and function to support new therapies for treating disease.

 - Moore Eye Institute’s founder, Dr. Ginsburg introduced his patented medical review table.
 This innovative tool displays a patient’s entire medical history record at a glance and captures critical details of diagnostic testing, medical conditions, office visits, and surgeries.
-This software technology compiles the entire medical record into a concise display for optimized patient care.
+This software technology called Dynamic Health Records/DHRpro compiles the entire medical record into a concise display for optimized patient care.